udude17/MCW-ECR/Hands-on lab/HOL unguided - Enterprise-ready cloud.md

 -   Create a policy initiative that defines the naming convention.
 The policy initiative should use multiple instances of the above policy definition, each with different values for the resource type and name suffix.

--   Apply the policy initiative at Management Group scope.
+-   Apply the policy initiative at Management Group scope

 #### Exit criteria

--   Policy initiative deployed, restricting all permitted resources to have a type-specific resource name suffix.
+-   Policy initiative deployed, restricting all permitted resources to have a type-specific resource name suffix

 ### Task 6: Test the policies